Fistulogram

 Will it hurt?

-The needle insertion may cause a little discomfort, similar to that of having a blood test taken.
+The needle insertion may cause a little discomfort, like having a blood test taken.

 What happens after my procedure?